LenardJSchnakenbeck/corrformer-basicts-dwd/README.md

 ### Model: Corrformer

 Corrformer is a deep learning architecture based on the transformer architecture, but features spatial cross-correlation and temporal auto-correlation instead of attention mechanisms.
-The original implementation was adapted to work with BasicTS and some module were replaced by their existing BasicTS counterparts (e.g. `MovingAverageDecomposition`).
+The original implementation was adapted to work with BasicTS and some modules were replaced by their existing BasicTS counterparts (e.g. `MovingAverageDecomposition`).

 ---